anyu/til/golang/dealing-with-bytes/bytes.md

 `bytes.NewReader` creates a Reader from a byte slice (aka. a chunk of memory you already have in your program).
 Useful for passing a byte slice to another API that expects a Reader.

-`bufio.NewReader` is for wrapping existing Readers (whose Read method is relatively expensive, eg. a TCP connection or file) to coalesce a lot of easy to pogram small Read calls into a few larger ones.
+`bufio.NewReader` is for wrapping existing Readers (whose Read method is relatively expensive, eg. a TCP connection or file) to coalesce a lot of easy to program small Read calls into a few larger ones.

 This function takes a byte slice where the data will be read into as an argument.